LinoYeen/Namelists/readme.txt

 All false-positives are removed from namelist.txt
 All false-positives found are moved onto this list

+pending.txt is for accounts that are found with similarities such as Name and Account creation being too close to eachother ect.

 Automatic banning/blocking found here : https://www.twitch.tv/sery_bot

 Need a faster way to do all the bans and unbans?
 I recommend my friends tool